 Compliance View: a filtered view on the Countermeasures tab that allows to see, based on a Standard, how many Countermeasures have been implemented, are in requires status, have failed tests or are non-compliant.

 Component Definition: is a specification for a component within IriusRisk, they are available system wide and can be used as part of a product.
 New components can be defined by using the Component Definitions configuration option.
 They can have none or several associated Risk Patterns that would be included within the threat model.

 Component Questionnaire: is the questionnaire related to a specific Component, it holds the questions that will be used within the rules to trigger actions (i.e. import Risk Patterns, create notifications, etc.).
 These questionnaires are customizable through Rules.

 Countermeasure: a remediation action that should be performed to remove weaknesses and, hence, mitigate the risk of a threat being realised.
 They can be also referred as a Security Requirements.

-Current Risk: is the calculation of the Inherent Risk minus the risk mitigatied through implemented Countermeasures.
+Current Risk: is the calculation of the Inherent Risk minus the risk mitigated through implemented Countermeasures.

 Drools Rules: rules that are represented in the native Drools + Java format.
 IriusRisk allows to define rules in this format when the Rules Editor has some limitations.

-Global Asset: a system wide defined asset based on a Security Classificaton the can be used within Product Components.
-These assets (when the are of type data) will be shown on each Component Questionnaire and iriusRisk will ask if they are stored, processed, sent or received by this specific Component.
+Global Asset: a system wide defined asset based on a Security Classification the can be used within Product Components.
+These assets (when the are of type data) will be shown on each Component Questionnaire and IriusRisk will ask if they are stored, processed, sent or received by this specific Component.